ArcanaFramework/arcana/docs/source/data_model.rst

 * :class:`.common.Json`
 * :class:`.common.Directory`

-Such sub-classes may also contain methods for conveniently accessing the file data and header metadata (e.g. :class:`.medimage.Dicom` and :class:`.medimage.NiftiGzX`), but this is not necessary in general.

-Arcana will implicily handle conversions between compatible file formats where there is a mismatch between the format of the item stored in the dataset and the format required by a pipeline, and a converter has been specified in the format class.
+:class:`FileGroup` sub-classes specify the files and directories expected in the file group, converters from alternative file formats, and may also contain methods for accessing the headers and the contents of files (e.g. :class:`.medimage.Dicom` and :class:`.medimage.NiftiGzX`).
+Arcana will automatically convert between file formats when there is a mismatch between the format of the item stored in the dataset and that required by a pipeline when a converter is specified.
 See :ref:`adding_formats` for detailed instructions on how to specify new file formats and conversions between them.

 On the command line, file formats are specified by *<full-module-path>:<class-name>*,